Nieves v. Bartlett: Background

 Arctic Man is a snow-themed race occurring annually in the March–April period (as the spring breaks and before the snow and ice thaws) in Interior Alaska that draws around 10,000 spectators and creates a festival atmosphere similar to Burning Man.
 Because of the potential for drunken misbehavior, the event is patrolled by Alaska State Troopers.
 At the 2014 event, Robert Bartlett was one of the spectators and brought his recreational vehicle along with a keg of beer.
 State trooper Sergeant Luis Nieves approached Bartlett, who was visibly intoxicated, and requested him to stow the keg in his RV.
 Bartlett refused to acknowledge Nieves.
 As there was no legal issue with having the keg outside the RV or any cause to suspect criminal activity, Nieves continued his route.
 Later, a younger man was approached by Trooper Bryce Weight, who believed that the man was underage and should not be drinking.
-Bartlett overheard that, approached the two, told the younger man that he did not have to answer the trooper's question, and as loudly instructed Weight to leave the younger man alone.
+Bartlett overheard that, approached the two, told the younger man that he did not have to answer the trooper's question, and loudly instructed Weight to leave the younger man alone.
 After additional confrontation, Weight pushed Bartlett away, which led to Bartlett becoming physically aggressive.
 Nieves came by quickly to help Weight subdue Bartlett and arrested him on charges of disorderly conduct and resisting arrest, but they were never followed through on out of budgetary concerns.
 Bartlett spent some hours in a drunk tank before he was released.